gavinmcnair/password/README.md

 ## Thanks

 To all the examples online which made this code possible.
-I'll credit each snippet when ic can find them again.
+I'll credit each snippet when I find them again.